|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 Cook the pasta according to the directions on the package.

 While the pasta cooks, in a skillet, heat the butter and olive oil over medium heat.
 Add the garlic and cook 3 minutes, watching to make sure the garlic doesn't brown.

 Add the shrimp, parsley, lemon juice, and salt, and cook until the shrimp are pink and curled, 2 to 3 minutes a side.

-Drain the pasta and toss together with the shrimp mixture and the Parmesan, and serve.
+Drain the pasta and toss together with the shrimp mixture and the Parmesan.

 Serve and enjoy.